Skip to main content

 Frequently Asked Questions

-CAYUGA LAKE NATIONAL BANK has a Bank Health Score of A (83/100).
+Cayuga Lake National Bank has a Bank Health Score of A (83/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.05%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CAYUGA LAKE NATIONAL BANK holds $285M in total assets and $260M in total deposits.
-It is located in UNION SPRINGS, NEW YORK (FDIC Certificate #6954).
+Cayuga Lake National Bank holds $285M in total assets and $260M in total deposits.
+It is headquartered in Union Springs, New York (FDIC Certificate #6954).

-CAYUGA LAKE NATIONAL BANK has a Tier 1 capital ratio of 15.05%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.50%, and the return on assets is 0.03%.
+Cayuga Lake National Bank has a Tier 1 capital ratio of 15.05%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.50%, and the return on assets is 0.03%.

 Yes.
-CAYUGA LAKE NATIONAL BANK is FDIC-insured (Certificate #6954).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Cayuga Lake National Bank is FDIC-insured (Certificate #6954).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: